jerrymooyman/jerrymooyman.github.io/_posts/2016-06-03-javascript-promises.md

 If no `rejection` method is present, then control will skip forward to the next `then` in the chain with a rejection callback.

 # JavaScript Exceptions
-When javascript exceptions occur inside a promise constructor, the promise implicityly rejects.
+When javascript exceptions occur inside a promise constructor, the promise implicitly rejects.

 This gives the added benefit of additional error handling, so it pays to do promise related work inside the promise constructor callback.